mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/08-query-builder-flow.md

 > Other cases to handle:
 > - tables with FKs to themselves
 > - tables with multiple FKs to the same table
+4. The user should also be able to add a "Formula Column" which involves more than one source column.
+The flow for that will be different than selecting an existing column.

 Once the user has selected a column, we will show them different options based on the type of column they have selected.